 "Have you noticed that the more an author or storyteller uses interesting descriptions of characters or places in a story, the more you want to listen to or read the book?
-Vivid descriptions help you create images in your mind as you read a story.
+Vivid descriptions help you create images in your mind as you read or listen to a story.
 Today we want to listen for adjectives, which are describing words.